pydata/xarray/doc/computation.rst

     ds.mean(dim='x')
     abs(ds)

-Unfortunately, we current do not support NUmPy ufuncs for datasets [1]_.
+Unfortunately, we currently do not support NumPy ufuncs for datasets [1]_.
 :py:meth:`~xarray.Dataset.apply` works around this limitation, by applying the given function to each variable in the dataset: